German politicians fret about refugees from Afghanistan | DW | 17.08.2021

 Germany should "now immediately ensure that integration prospects exist there, that one can stay there, that one can gain a secure future there," he said.

-Any refugee response comes less than one week after Germany and other European countries stopped controversial deportations to Afghanistan and after months of the German government dragging its feet to resettle thousands of Afghans who put their lives at risk working for its military and other agencies.
+Any refugee response comes less than one week after Germany and other European countries stopped deportations to Afghanistan and after months of the German government dragging its feet to resettle thousands of Afghans who put their lives at risk working for the German military and other agencies.
 Many of them remain in Afghanistan, fates uncertain.

 The fire in Europe's largest refugee camp in Greece brought people in Germany onto the streets in protest last year